Back to Blog

 Quality becomes reactive.
 Authority becomes ambiguous.
 Short-term pressure overrides stability.
 Improvement becomes superficial.

 Leadership determines whether ISO 9001 reduces rework and improves delivery — or merely satisfies certification requirements.
+The Standards Council of Canada reinforces that management system effectiveness is ultimately assessed not through documentation completeness, but through measurable outcomes that leadership has the authority and accountability to drive.

 Clause 5 is the hinge between vision and execution.